mhamri/Bundling-Issues-in-Nx/README.md

 All packages have a dependency on `rollup`, and `rollup` is customized with a plugin to ensure that none of these packages use the actual .ts file in the repo. instead I'm seeking to prove build usage as part of package/app bundling and transpilation.

-Some questions arise, such as:
+Unfortunately, it turned out that the dist folder in nx has no use.
+As a result of this test some questions arise, such as:

 1. The memory and load on each package/app build.
 Instead of a one-time build and many-time use, each usage graph is loaded by each builder.
 2. Can we benefit from faster bundlers like `esbuild` in combination with legacy bundlers like Webpack?
 Webpack runs its own set of optimizations, and `esbuild` does its own transpiling.
 The result and performance of each don't affect one another as each one handles its own transpilation.